South Africa vs Tanzania Safari

 South Africa offers world-class game reserves like Kruger National Park.
 From the majestic savannahs of Klaserie Private Nature Reserve to Sabi Sands Nature Reserve, visitors can spot the “Big Five” (lion, leopard, elephant, buffalo, and rhinoceros) in their natural habitat.

-Additionally, the country’s Garden Route, stretching along the southeastern coast, showcases stunning coastal scenery, lush forests, and diverse wildlife, including the Addo Elephant National Park and the possibility of seeing meerkats in Little Karoo, making it a must-visit destination for nature lovers and adventurers alike.
+Additionally, the country’s Garden Route, stretching along the southeastern coast, showcases stunning coastal scenery, lush forests, and diverse wildlife, including the Addo Elephant National Park and the possibility of seeing meerkats in Klein Karoo, making it a must-visit destination for nature lovers and adventurers alike.

 Kruger National Park